georgd/EB-Granjon/README.markdown

 # EB-Granjon

+Disclaimer: This repository has been merged with EB-Garamond.
+It is kept here for historical reasons only!

 This is the repository for experiments with the EB-Garamond font and new cuts of it in pre-beta stage.
 Once their quality allows it, they will be moved to the EB-Garamond repository.

 ## Contents: